embl-cba/imagej-courses/practicals/batch-analysis-without-programming.md

 In above workflow we had to manually enter the dimensions of the data.
 If the filenames are very well structured those dimensions can be determined automatically as shown in the next workflow.

-### Making a hyperstack from single files using the Bioformats Importer
+### Making a hyperstack from many single files using the Bioformats Importer

 In order for this to work we need to install the very useful BioFormats plugin:
 - [Help > Update]: